practical-solutions/dokuwiki-plugin-ie-warning/README.md

 ## Options

-Option to show warning only to logged in users.
+  * Option to show warning only to logged in users.
+  * Additional message text
+  * Additional CSS for the message box

 ## Why another IE Warning Plugin?